open-kbs/openkbs/README.md

    - Set the following instruction [instructions.txt](./examples/cloud-master/instructions.txt):

 3. **Push the new instructions**:
-   - frontend changes are updated automatically, however we have to push the instructions which are stored encrypted at OpenKBS registry:
+   - we have to push the instructions which are stored encrypted at OpenKBS registry:
      ```bash
      openkbs push origin app/instructions.txt
+     ```
+   - push to localstack to build and deploy all Node.js events - ./src/Events
+     ```bash
+     openkbs push localstack
      ```
 4. **Requesting the AI to Perform Tasks on Your PC and AWS Cloud**:
    - Instruct the AI to list your desktop files, review the code, click `execute`, and click `send`:
         ```